-How frustrating it is to see your competitors ranking on first page of Google for your target keywords.
+How frustrating it is to see your competitors ranking on the first page of Google for your target keywords.
 What’s so special that they are doing which you don’t?
-The number one thing that can generate leads to your site is the proper keyword research.
+The number one thing that can generate leads to your site is proper keyword research by analyzing Competitors Backlinks.
 If you have successfully done that, your next goal should be to create a solid backlink profile.

 But the real question here is, how can you get people to link back to your site.
 This is the real task in SEO that has shredded a lot of sweat.
-In this post, you will learn about how you can imitate but not implement the linking strategies of your competitors and how you can grow the amount of traffic to your site.
-For link building, you can also take help from companies like DubSEO who can generate organic links from high quality sites.
+In this post, you will learn about how you can imitate but not implement the Competitors Backlinks analyzing strategies and how you can grow the amount of traffic to your site.
+For link building, you can also take help from companies like DubSEO who can generate organic links from high-quality sites.

-Before starting the list of competitor’s linking strategies, you must begin to ransack who your competitors are.
+Before starting the list of competitor’s linking (Competitors Backlinks) strategies, you must begin to ransack who your competitors are.
 Do you know how to do that?